Financial Aid Programs

 - demonstrate financial need.
-Financial need is demonstrated by applying for financial aid, using the FAFSA (Free Application for Federal Student Aid).
-And
+Financial need is demonstrated by applying for financial aid using a FAFSA (Free Application for Federal Student Aid).

 - be a new student entering UH Hilo in Fall 2007 or later, or returning to UH Hilo in Fall 2007 or later after taking a break from enrollment at UH Hilo.

-- enroll as a classified student in either an undergraduate, graduate or post-baccalaureate program.
+- be a classified student enrolled in either an undergraduate, graduate or professional degree program.

 D. Western Undergraduate Exchange Program

-The University of Hawaiʻi at Hilo participates in the Western Undergraduate Exchange (WUE), a program of the Western Inter-state Commission for Higher Education (WICHE) and other western states.
-Through WUE, students in western states may enroll at UH Hilo at a reduced tuition of 150 percent of the institution’s regular resident tuition.
+The University of Hawaii at Hilo participates in the Western Undergraduate Exchange (WUE), a program of the Western Interstate Commission for Higher Education (WICHE).
+Through WUE, students who are residents of one of the western states may enroll at UH Hilo at a reduced tuition of 150% of the institution’s regular resident tuition.
+These western states are Alaska, Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, North Dakota, South Dakota, Oregon, Utah, Wyoming or Washington State.
 Log onto the WUE site at http://hilo.hawaii.edu/admissions/forms/documents/wueapp.pdf for more information.

 A. Veterans Assistance

 All programs available to veterans and/or dependents of veterans are administered through the Office of the Registrar.
 If you are eligible for assistance through these programs, please contact the Office of the Registrar.
 If you have any additional questions regarding your eligibility, those should be directed to the U.S. Department of Veterans Affairs at 1-888-GI-BILL-1 (1-888-442-4551) or you may refer to their website at www.benefits.va.gov.
 Receipt of certain types of VA benefits may affect your financial aid eligibility.